 Athletic Training (Pre-Athletic Training)

-The professional entry-level degree for athletic training is moving to amaster’s degree.
+The professional entry-level degree for athletic training is moving to a master’s degree.
 All professional programs in athletic training must be at the master’s level by 2022.
 Undergraduate students should consider the general prerequisite coursework necessary for their eventual application to a master’s program.
 The Commission on Accreditation of Athletic Training Education (CAATE) has set prerequisite knowledge in biology, chemistry, physics, psychology, anatomy, and physiology.
 Students must complete coursework in these areas prior to admission into a professional graduate program in athletic training.
 Some institutions may have additional requirements.
-This Pre-Athletic Training program encompasses the requirements required by CAATE beginning February 2018.
+This Pre-Athletic Training program encompasses the requirements delineated by CAATE.
 Students are encouraged to identify the specific admission prerequisites at institutions for which they are interested in applying.
 This program is similar to those of other allied health professions such as Pre-Physical Therapy and Pre-Occupational Therapy.
-This program allows students to prepare for professional programs in athletic training, including the Master of Science in Athletic Training program at Minnesota State University, Mankato.
+The pre-professional program allows students to prepare for professional programs in athletic training, including the Master of Science in Athletic Training program at Minnesota State University, Mankato.

 Undergraduate Majors to Consider with Pre-Athletic Training